10 Korean Haircuts to Make PSJ Swoon

-Celebrities have given us loads of ideas for Korean hairstyles.
+Celebrities have given us loads of ideas for Korean haircuts for women.
 In this list, you’re bound to find one that’s perfect for you, no matter how long your hair is.

-What better place to start this list of Korean haircut ideas than with a cut inspired by a PSJ’s leading lady?
+What better place to start this list of Korean haircuts than with a cut inspired by a PSJ’s leading lady?
 Park Minyoung’s face-flattering layers are a step up from plain old straight hair, adding volume to long locks and creating movement.

 Keep in mind, though, that a layered cut may be harder to maintain than hair that is all one length.
-You can keep your layers in place with flyaway-taming hair products like TRESemmé Keratin Smooth Shampoo and Conditioner, which can keep frizz under control for up to 72 hours.
+You can keep your layers in place with flyaway-taming hair products like TRESemmé Keratin Smooth Shampoo and Conditioner, which can keep for up to 72 hours.

 Before rushing out to get your hair chopped, take note that bangs: 1) can be annoying because they do get in your eyes and stick to your forehead on hot days, 2) need to be trimmed every couple of weeks, and 3) require extra care with some frizz-taming products like Cream Silk’s Standout Straight Conditioner and a bit of styling.
 If you’re undaunted by these caveats, then talk to your stylist about the most flattering cut for you—not all bangs are created equal and some lengths work better with specific face shapes.